Honeymoon regrets – most people have them.

 Different lifts up one when the other is down.
 Different makes us grow.
 Different makes us need God.

 Your turn; What funny (or not so funny) things did you worry about in early marriage, but which turned out okay?
+What honeymoon regrets can you add?
 Lets chat in comments!